 Grains lower, livestock lower.

-\CHICAGO (AP) — Grain futures were lower Friday in early trading on the Chicago Board of Trade.
+\CHICAGO (AP) — Grain futures were higher Tuesday in early trading on the Chicago Board of Trade.

 View Comments